brianshumate/ansible-hubot/examples/README_VAGRANT.md

 Follow these directions for a Hubot development deployment on an Ubuntu virtual machine with VirtualBox and Vagrant.

-Install the following on the machine that will be used for Hub development, testing, or trying to take over the world:
+Ensure the following are installed:

 * [VirtualBox](https://www.virtualbox.org/)
 * [Vagrant](http://www.vagrantup.com/)